Inert Gas – IG55, IG541 (INERGEN®)

 The original way to reduce the pressure from 200 or 300 bar to around 45 bar is to use an orifice plate, which basically looks like a large washer.
 It works on the principle that by restricting the flow through the pipework when the gas gets past the orifice plate and into a larger pipe, the pressure is reduced.
 This works well but the pipework between the cylinder and the orifice plate needs to be designed to operate at much higher pressures than the pipework after the plate.

 New developments mean that companies have now developed self regulating valves.
-These valves ensure that the pressure out of the valve is down to 45 bar therefore negating the need for high pressure pipework needed for the orifice system and standard gas fire suppression pipework is used throughout.
-This means that the gas is discharged more evenly, puts less pressure on the room thereby reducing the size of the Over Pressure Vents.
+These new valves reduce the pressure down to 45 bar therefore negating the need for high pressure pipework needed for the older orifice system and standard gas fire suppression pipework can be used throughout.
+This means that the gas is discharged more evenly, puts less pressure on the room and thereby reducing the size of the Over Pressure Vents.

 Over Pressure Venting